funidata/fudis/ngx-fudis/projects/ngx-fudis/README.md

 # `@funidata/ngx-fudis`

-Fudis is a design system created by [Funidata Ltd](https://funidata.fi/).
+Fudis is a design system implemented as an Angular component library.
+Created by [Funidata Ltd](https://funidata.fi/).

 ## Usage